cncf/mentoring/programs/lfx-mentorship/2024/02-Jun-Aug/project_ideas.md

 - Description:
   - Open source projects need help with their documentation!
 The TUF project is a good place to start.
 We'd welcome help from others to help here and become contributors to other projects / TAGs later in the project period.
-The student will (with minimal guidance from the CNCF team and TUF project) do a CNCF assessment for the TUF documentation
+The mentee will (with minimal guidance from the CNCF team and TUF project) do a CNCF assessment for the TUF documentation
 - Expected Outcome:
   - Both an improvement of project docs and the development of a new contributor.
-A student will understand how to do technical writing for an open source project.
+A mentee will understand how to do technical writing for an open source project.
 - Recommended Skills:
   - Technical writing
   - Basic understanding of security principles